 Firstly, the process of preparing, running and collecting data from this project has demonstrated that SynergyNet can be used successfully to facilitate collaboration beyond physically co-located groups in a single laboratory setting to collaboration between groups at different locations.
 In fact, this is the first real-world use of such kit in this type of scenario.
 The innovations and adaptations described above now allows the framework, and any of the applications it supports, to be used across multiple sites, facilitating further research trials in collaboration between remote sites using natural user interfaces.
 Furthermore, the project has established that the ‘flicking’ of content between these geographically remote groups can allow effective and timely sharing of content leading to successful problem solving activities.
 This was only possible, however, due to the successful adaptation of the SynergyNet framework's networking features to work through a VPN.

 These innovations have identified and attempted to resolve or mitigate a number of important technical considerations when using the equipment in a real-world school environment, rather than a lab.
 Many of these technical challenges have been based around networking and connectivity, especially with institutional concerns regarding e-safety and child protection.
-Team members regularly informed key stakeholders (in each school these included the Headteacher, the Childre Protection Officer, the class teacher and parents) in the schools of their activities and the steps they were taking to avoid and manage possible risks to participant safety.
+Team members regularly informed key stakeholders (in each school these included the Headteacher, the Designated Safeguarding Person/Child Protection Officer, the class teacher and parents) in the schools of their activities and the steps they were taking to avoid and manage possible risks to participant safety.
 The use of 3G and 4G mobile network connections to avoid the difficulties of locked-down school networks may prove to be useful in future studies, but this overlooks potential issues around latency and security.
 In the study described above, no personal or sensitive data was sent through the network connection and all information was encrypted via the virtual private network.
 However, the use of a secure wired school's network is preferable where feasible, providing improved connectivity and resilience.
 This may require significant preparation, testing and approval processes before research studies can be conducted in situ.
 In addition, although the trial used a set of specific multi-touch table devices, the portability of the SynergyNet framework potentially allows for it to be run on a range of different devices.
 This affords the opportunity to deploy similar trials into a wider range of consumer devices in the future, with little reliance on the bespoke and expensive hardware available.

 With the changes to the framework made as part of the trial, SynergyNet (and associated pedagogic practices) is now better suited for use across the internet where a VPN is set up appropriately.
 This allows for the tables used in the trial to be re-deployed anywhere where there is an acceptable 3G/4G signal or with an alternate network connection where the network is configured appropriately.